You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 How Do You Stop New Boots From Rubbing Ankles?

-Tips on how to stop new shoes rubbing the back of your ankle:
+Tips on how to stop new shoes rubbing the back of your ankle or new shoes rubbing ankle or new boots rubbing back of heel or even new boots hurt ankles:

 1. Insert Insoles